vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - opcode;
 - named source operands with values and source ranges;
 - decode-time control flow;
-- positional executable values and an executor slot for compiled commands;
+- ordered executable actions, each containing positional values and an executor slot, for compiled commands;
 - source address;
 - encoded size;
 - source range;
 - optional source annotation ID.

 An operand's name is author-facing vocabulary for source inspection and analysis.
 It also keeps a display rule, optional generic role, exact source range, and—when useful for presentation—both encoded and resolved values.
 Compiler-cursor execution does not consume this named list.
-Its terminal operation stores only the positional values required by the generated typed executor, so playback needs neither operand IDs nor string lookup.
+Each action stores only the positional values required by its generated typed executor, so playback needs neither operand IDs nor string lookup.

 Complete source-free commands do not retain encoded bytes. `commandBytes` and byte spans remain temporarily on `TrackProgram` for unmigrated cursor dialects and partial malformed-command diagnostics.
 The source-free executor signature intentionally receives no `TrackProgram` or byte reader, making source reparsing during playback impossible.